RohitMidha23/Neural-Network-Decision-Boundary/README.md

 ## Tutorial

-I have made an elaborate blog post about this and you can find that [here](https://rohitmidha23.github.io/Neural-Network-Decision-Boundary/).
+I have made an elaborate blog post explaining the code, which you can find [here](https://rohitmidha23.github.io/Neural-Network-Decision-Boundary/).

 ## Required Python Libraries